blu35creen/blu35creen/README.md

 I'm a fresh graduate on the hunt for the next fun project.

-I have a part-time job teaching coding to kids.

-In my free time I like to draw and code.

-(What gave it away?)

 # Projects

 These are the main projects I'll show off.
 Message me if you're about to offer me a job but want keys to the castle first.